Click-to-Track is a functionality that allows you to track activity in your application without any code.

 How Many Events Should You Define?

-The amount of events to be defined will depend on your product.
+The number of events to be defined will depend on your product.
 It is best practice to only define those events that you're actively going to:

 - Use for targeting and triggering flows